PeppeL-G/course-material/src/lectures/git-branches/README.md

                                                                       HEAD
 ```

-That, is we have created a new branch called `alice`, implemented a new feature on that branch in Commit 3 and Commit 4, and now we want to merge that into the `master` branch.
+That, is we have created a new branch called `alice`, implemented a new feature on that branch in `Commit 3` and `Commit 4`, and now we want to merge those commits into the `master` branch.
 To make that happen, we first need to be working on the branch we want to merge the work into, so we start by running the command `git checkout master`, so our repository looks like this:

 ```
                         HEAD